Superman-jp/SAS_Plotter/files/2D-KDE.rst

 - **thresh : integer (0 to 1, optional)**

-   the density threhold of bivariate KDE.
-The grid that density is under the threhold will removed from the bivariate KDE plot. default is 0.
+   the density threshold of bivariate KDE.
+The grid that density is under the threshold will removed from the bivariate KDE plot. default is 0.

 - **scatter : bool (optional)**